 Peter studied chemistry at the Radboud University (at that time Catholic University) at Nijmegen (NL).
 His main specialization was biophysical chemistry, and his ancillary subjects were exobiology & physiology.
 He did his research for his PhD thesis at the Medical faculty (department of Physiology) of the Radboud University, in the field of allosteric interactions of the binding of oxygen and co-factors to hemoglobin proteins of various species.

 Ruben van Heck studied Molecular Life Sciences (BSc) and Bioinformatics (MSc, cum laude) at Wageningen University.
 Hereafter, he continued at the same university for his doctoral studies at the Laboratory of Systems and Synthetic Biology.
 His PhD research regarded the use of mathematical models to describe, study, and re-design the metabolism of micro-organisms.
 He continued his PhD research during a directly following post-doc.
-As of November 2017 he works at EDP Patent Attorneys as a trainee patent attorney.
+As of November 2017 he works at EDP Patent Attorneys.

 Stéphanie Bruekers studied Molecular Life Sciences (BSc and MSc, cum laude) at Radboud University Nijmegen.
 For her dissertation she researched the differentiation of individual skin cells at the University of Cambridge (VK).
 Subsequently she performed her doctoral studies on the influences of substrate structures on cellular development at the Radboud university Nijmegen in the department of Physical-Organic Chemistry.